 Stone Set Jewellery

 Regularly examine your stone set jewellery to ensure you notice a loose setting as soon as possible.
 Be careful when cleaning your stone set jewellery as loose stones may be prone to further damage.
 If you think your Joy Everley jewellery needs a clean or a setting needs readjusting, please email or call us with your concerns, we are able to organise re-tipping, re-setting and a professional assessment of your pieces.

 These stones include sapphires, rubies, diamonds, topaz, citrine and peridot and are less vulnerable to cleaning solutions.

 These stones include emeralds, opals, turquoise and lapis and could only be cleaned with great care in water.

-Opals particularly should never be left in direct sunlight and could be stored wrapped in a soft, PH balanced cloth.
+Opals particularly should never be left in direct sunlight and should be stored wrapped in a soft, PH balanced cloth.

 Pearls are an organic substance whether they are wild or cultured and so it is very important to take good care of them as they are naturally fragile and particularly sensitive to chemicals, oils and acidity.